teejlab/API-Risk-Assessment-Framework/README.md

 ## Final Report
 Our final report can be found [here](include link).

+## Technical Report
+For a high level summary of our project, and to understand our decision making choices, please refer to the [technical report](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/docs/technical_report.md).
+We have included links to the relevant scripts and notebooks for easy navigation within the repository.

 ## Usage
 1. Clone the repo in your machine
 2. Set up the environment using the instructions below.